Kenwood will thrive as a church of committed disciples of Jesus who learn to obey him over time and joyfully share him with others.

 The New Life Center Foundation works with tribal girls who are at risk for labor or sexual exploitation.
 Kit became a Kenwood Baptist Church member in 2001 and was commissioned for service here. www.newlifecenterfoundation.org

 Serving with Wycliffe Bible Translators, Scot and Cherie have recently completed a New Testament translation for the Mato people in Papua New Guinea.
 The Mato now have a written language and a Bible in their native tongue.
 Cherie grew up at Kenwood Baptist Church.
 Scot and Cherie now focus on literacy training for the Mato. www.wycliffe.org

 TLI provides theological education to church leaders in regions of the world where formal training is not available.
-Kenwood supports two teachers, Dan Ramsey and Alex Kirk, who lead intensive workshops around the globe which equip indigenous leaders to minister to their own congregations.
+Kenwood supports teacher Dan Ramsey who leads intensive workshops around the globe which equip indigenous leaders to minister to their own congregations. https://trainingleadersinternational.org/

 Plug In To Missions